sl5net/Lintalist4Linux/README.md

     - [x] The database opens and **searches** for results for your search term (e.g. `phone`) and lists all matching results. <br>
     - [x] With the Enter key, your selection is placed after your search term and saved in the clipboard.
-1. The Replace-Text-Method (and press shortcut):
+1. The Replace-Text-Method (its when you using your text after the “:” character (and then press shortcut `F12`):
     - [x] `:keyword` **replaces** text with result (if many it opens menu) and save in clipboard
-    - without text
+    - without text:
         - [x] `:` and press `F12` writes out your clipboard content
         - [x] `²` and press `F12` writes out your clipboard 2 times. separated with tab-key